orzubalsky/making-and-being/docs/example.md

 [text to be linked]({% link example.md %})

-where example.md is the name of this file.
+where example.md is the name of this file, including the .md extension.
 -->